-GRI Indicators (G3.0) Degree of performance Page
+GRI In dicators (G3.0) Degree of performance Page

 1 Vision and Strategy

 1.1 Statement from the CEO or Chairperson 3

-1.2 Descriptions of key impacts, risks and opportunities with regards to sustainability Cover flap, 7, 15, 17, 21
+1.2 Descriptions of key impacts, risks and opportunities with regards to sustainability • Cover flap, 7, 15, 17, 21

 2 Organisational Profile

 2.1 Name of the organisation 4

-2.2 Primary brands, products, and services 4/5
+2.2 Primary brands, products, and services • 4/5

 2.3 Operational structure of the organisation, including main division Cover flap, 4/5

 2.4 Location of the organisation's headquarters

 2.5 Countries with major operation 4/5

 2.6 Owner structure 4/5

 2.7 Markets 4/5

 2.8 Scale of the reporting organisation 4/5

 2.9 Significant changes during the reporting period 2

 2.10 Awards received in the reporting period 19, 24, 26, 30

 3 Report Parameters

 3.1 Reporting period 2

 3.2 Date of the last report 2

 3.3 Reporting cycle 2

 3.4 Contact point for questions regarding the report 2

 3.5 Process for defining report content 2

 3.6 Boundary of the report 2

 3.7 Limitations on the scope or boundary of the report 2

 3.8 Joint ventures, subsidiaries, outsourcing 4/5

 3.9 Data acquisition 4/5, 22

+3.10 4/5

 3.10 Changes regarding the presentation of information 4/5

-3.11 Changes in the scope, boundary or measurement method 4/5

-3.12 GRI Index 36/37
+3.11 Changes in the scope, boundary or measurement method GRI Index 36/37

+3.12 External verification

-3.13 External verification The report was not audited by external parties
+4 Governance, Commitments, and Engagement The report was not audited by external parties

-4 Governance, Commitments, and Engagement

 4.1 Governance structure 4/5

+4.2 4/5

-4.2 Independence of the Chairperson 4/5
+4.3 Independence of the Chairperson 5

-4.3 Independent members of the board 5
+Independent members of the board

 4.4 Mechanisms for shareholders and employees to provide recommendations n.r.

-4.5 Linkage between compensation for members of the highest governance body and the organi- sation's performance • not existing
+4.5 Linkage between compensation for members of the highest governance body and the organisation's performance • not existing

 4.6 Processes to ensure conflicts of interest are avoided 12/13

 4.7 Processes for ensuring the quality and expertise of the members of the highest governance body • 12/13, 6-8

 4.8 Vision, corporate values, and codes of conduct 1, 8, 11

 4.9 Procedures of the highest governance body for overseeing sustainability performance 8

-4.10 Processes for evaluating the highest governance body's own performance 8,13
+4.10 Processes for evaluating the highest governance body so wan performance 8, 13

 4.11 Precautionary approach 10, 21

 4.12 Externally developed charters, principles, or other initiatives 27, 29, 30

 4.13 Memberships 10

 4.14 Stakeholder groups 2,8

 4.15 Selection of stakeholders 2,8

-4.16 Approaches to stakeholder engagement 2,8-10
+4.16 Approaches to stakeholder engagement 2, 8-10

 4.17 Key concerns raised through stakeholder engagement 18, 30, 33

-5 Performance Indicators
+5 Performance Indicators 10, 50, 55

+DMA 15

-DMA Economic - Management approach 15
+Economic - Management approach Significant financial assistance received from government

-EC4 Significant financial assistance received from government none
+EC4 Significant financial assistance received from government Infract purtues investments and societies provided primarily for public hopefit none 10.
+37, 35

-EC8 10, 34-35
+EC8 Infrastructure investments and services provided primarily for public benefit 10, 34-35